tabler/tabler/pages/_docs/divider.md

 ## Divider color

-Customise the colour of dividers to make them go well with your design.
-Click [here]({% docs_url colors %}) to see the list of available colours.
+Customize the color of dividers to make them go well with your design.
+Click [here]({% docs_url colors %}) to see the list of available colors.

 {% capture code %}
 <p>